-There is a comprehensive institution-wide Assessment and Moderation Policy, which is available to students and staff via various channels including Moodle, Staff e-Handbook and BP's SharePoint and website.
-The Policy covers all the aspects related to the design, verification, conduct, marking and moderation of assessments.
+- BP has numerous policies in place including the Assessment and Moderation Policy and the Academic Integrity and Honesty Policy, which are available to students and staff via various channels including Moodle, Staff e-Handbook and BP's SharePoint and website.
+The Assessment and Moderation Policy covers all the aspects related to the design, verification, conduct, marking and moderation of assessments.
 The assessment methods are listed in the Course Descriptors which are also accessible to students and staff via the Moodle platform.
-These methods include examinations, reports, assignments, quizzes which are conducted throughout the semester to keep students engaged.

-- The Panel confirmed during interviews that a variety of assessment methods including formative assessment (e.g., in-class exercises, weekly reflections on projects, etc.) and summative assessments are utilized.
-The Panel also noted that marking criteria are included in the samples of assignment briefs for both group and individual assignments that were made available to the Panel.
-During the interviews with academic staff, they confirmed that assessments are returned to students within two weeks of submission with comments that help them in improving their performance in future assessments. - The grading of student's work takes place in accordance with the guidelines set out in the Assessment and Moderation Policy.
-The internal and external moderation of the assessment also take place according to the Assessment and Moderation Policy.
-The Panel viewed internal and external moderation forms, and samples of the external examiners' reports, and acknowledges that BP has a robust moderation process in place.
-The Panel also notes that there is an established Academic Integrity and Honesty Policy in place which details the information regarding academic misconduct including plagiarism.
-In line with the Student Academic Appeal Policy, students can submit an academic appeal if they have concerns about the grade that they have received.
+These methods include examinations, reports, assignments, quizzes which are conducted throughout the semester to keep students engaged. - The Panel learned during interviews that assessment types have been adjusted based on student feedback in order to improve student learning.
+Moreover, the Panel notes that although there is some formative assessment (e.g., in-class exercises, weekly reflections on projects, etc.), most assessments are summative but many of them are returned to students with comments in order to help students improve their performance in future assessments.
+Grades are provided to students within two weeks of submission.
+Students confirmed in interviews that policies are being followed.
+Similarly, external moderation reports support the students' view. - The external moderating reports and external monitor reports, that were made available to the Panel confirm that the grading mechanisms are rigorous.
+Internal and external moderation is taken seriously, and evidence of actions initiated after moderation was provided.
+The Panel also received evidence for the appropriate handling of academic misconduct in line with the Academic Integrity and Honesty Policy.
+Students also have the right to appeal on grades in line with the Student Academic Appeal Policy.